 Things like bread, pasta, cereals, rice, and other grain-based foods provide little nutrition and they raise your insulin and cause the body to store fat rather than use it as fuel.
 You do not need any of these types of food for health.

 The Timing of When You Eat Matters

 This is true for me.
-I do much better when I stick to three meals a day and no snacking in between or in the evening.
+I do much better when I stick to two or three meals a day and no snacking in between or in the evening.

 Also for me, eating lighter in the evening helps.
 I can tell a big difference when I go out too many evenings or eat too many big dinners.